Odisha has entered endemic stage of coronavirus : state health service director | Health

 Odisha has entered the endemic stage of Coronavirus and there is need for booster dose of COVID vaccine, a top health department official said on Monday.

-Director Health Serice (DHS), Bijay Mohapatra said there is report of around 500 new cases daily in the state.
+Director Health Services (DHS), Bijay Mohapatra said there is report of around 500 new cases daily in the state.

 “Odisha is now in endemic stage of Coronavirus.
-The study report of a technical committee formed by the government on administration on booster dose is awaited,” he said.
+The study report of a technical committee formed by the government on administration oF booster dose is awaited,” he said.

-The DHS said that in th capital city of Bhubaneswar COVID-19 transmission has reached a plateau phase with fluctuation in daily cases.
+The DHS said that in the capital city of Bhubaneswar COVID-19 transmission has reached a plateau phase with fluctuation in daily cases.

 ''The city may not witness staggering situation caused by the virus in the coming days,” he told reporters.